aphp/eds-scikit/docs/datasets/private-resources.md

 # Resources

-EDS-Scikit contains some resources that are stored *as is*, either because it comes from manual work, or because its generation might be time and computationally intensive.
+eds-scikit contains some resources that are stored *as is*, either because it comes from manual work, or because its generation might be time and computationally intensive.

 !!! aphp "Private data"
     A lot of those resources are specific to AP-HP's CDW, thus are stored on a private repository.
-If you work on AP-HP's ecosystem, you can install those resources along with `EDS-Scikit` via `pip install 'eds_scikit[aphp]'`.
+If you work on AP-HP's ecosystem, you can install those resources along with `eds-scikit` via `pip install 'eds_scikit[aphp]'`.

 For each resource listed bellow, you will find: